 Stainless steel becomes vulnerable to damage when the protective film is scratched with a steel pad, wire sponge, water that is puddled or sitting, or harsh chemicals from household cleaners.
 The first step you should take is getting some warm water and a microfiber towel.
 The microfiber should be soft enough to not be abrasive, but abrasive enough to remove stubborn stains.

 Stainless steel does not demand too much attention unless you really have not cleaned it for a long time and do not clean up after spills.
 In terms of stainless steel used for backsplashes, countertops, and cookware, it is best to wipe them dry after cleaning.
 If not, water spots will form due to minerals.
-For stubborn stains, do not use steel scouring pads, but choose plastic scrubbing pads.
+For stubborn stains, do not use steel scouring pads, instead choose plastic scrubbing pads.

 Overall: try warm water and a microfiber towel or plastic scrubbing pads first.